gnuarmeclipse/gnuarmeclipse.github.io-source/pages/templates/overview.md

 ### Linker scripts

 The linker scripts are grouped in a **ldscripts** folder.
-For convenience, the definitions were split in separate files to define the memory map and the content of the sections, but any other structure is acceptable, just update the link configuration.
+For convenience, the definitions were split in separate files to define the memory map and the content of the sections, but any other structure is acceptable, only update the link configuration.

 ### Local libraries